epsagon/epsagon-java/README.md

 And that's it!
 Your function is ready for invocation.

-If you do not with to configure environment variables, please use this alternative:
+If you do not want to configure environment variables, please use this alternative:

 First, create a simple class that extends `com.epsagon.EpsagonRequestHandler` like so:
 ```java